Love as Expansion, Not Erasure: A New Myth for the Uncontainable Ones

 There is an old story, told in a thousand voices, across a thousand epochs.

-But there is another story, one that has been whispering through the cracks of time, waiting for the ones bold enough to remember it.
+But there is another story, one that has been murmuring through the cracks of time, waiting for the ones bold enough in their listening to remember it.

-The Old Myth: Love as Trial, as Fire, as Severance
+The Old Myth: Love as Trial, Fire, Severance

 We have seen this story before.